Chip Gaines and Joanna Gaines Drop More Hints About Baby No. 5's Name

 "There's going to be quite the [age] gap," Joanna said, noting that their four kids range in age from 8 to 13 years old.
 "I'm going to have a lot of little helpers.
 I'm so excited."

-During the interview, Chip tried express how attracted he is to his wife during her pregnancy.
+During the interview, Chip tried to express how attracted he is to his wife during her pregnancy.
 However, his compliment may not have come out as intended.

 "Prior to my relationship with Joanna, I always dated slightly bigger boned girls…so whenever Jo's pregnant, it's kind of my thing," he said.
 "It's kind of my jam."